 - Strenuous cleaning

 Sims don’t like fire.
-Should a fire break out in your home or on the road, sims will start to freak out, gain some powerful negative Moodlets, and attempt to run away.
-If they can’t run away, or if you order them back into the area with the fire (not immediately available, but it will pop up after enough time) the sim can catch fire.
-If they aren’t put out quickly enough they’ll burn to death.
+Should a fire break out in your home or on the road, they will start to freak out, gain some powerful, negative Moodlets, and attempt to run away.
+If they can’t run away, or if you order them back into the area with the fire (not immediately available, but it will pop up after enough time), the Sim can catch fire.
+If they aren’t put out quickly enough, they’ll burn to death.
 Yow.
-You can avoid this put putting out fires with an extinguisher, always an option for sims, or by installing fire alarms / a sprinkler system in the rooms of your house.
-Fires can be started in the following ways:
+You can avoid this by putting out fires with an extinguisher, which is always an option for Sims, or by installing fire alarms and a sprinkler system in your house.

 - When anything electronic breaks down, though the chance of a fire is pretty small.

-- If the oven breaks in particular, or if your sim somehow mucks up while cooking.
+- If the oven breaks in particular, or if your Sim somehow mucks up while cooking.

-- If a sim crashes after landing a rocket.
-You can ensure a crash by having one of your sims use the Mischief options Stuff Fruit in Exhaust Port or Sabotage Landing Stabilizers (in the former case your sim needs a piece of fruit or a vegetable to perform the action).
-The chances that a sim will die of fire under these circumstances are, nevertheless, fairly low.
+- If a Sim crashes after landing a rocket.
+You can ensure a crash by having one of your Sims use the Mischief options Stuff Fruit in Exhaust Port or Sabotage Landing Stabilizers (in the former case your Sim needs a piece of fruit or a vegetable to perform the action).
+The chances that a Sim will die of fire under these circumstances are, nevertheless, fairly low.

-- Fire can travel through walls and will quickly wreck your house if not extinguished, so unless you want your sims’ possessions to fry, it’s wise to crack out extinguishers on the double.
+Fire can travel through walls and will quickly wreck your house if not extinguished, so unless you want your Sims’ possessions to fry, it’s wise to crack out extinguishers on the double.

-If your sim is an exceptional gardener, or if you send sims into space on a regular basis, you may wind up with a Cowplant Berry.
+If your Sim is an exceptional gardener, or if you send them into space on a regular basis, you may wind up with a Cowplant Berry.
 Plant the Berry and water it regularly and, within a few days, a Cowplant will grow.
-These hefty creatures are friendly to sims… at least unless you forget to feed ‘em daily.
-Neglect a Cowplant and it will attempt to lure sims over with a piece of cake, dangled tantalizingly from the Cowplant’s mouth.
-If a sim takes the bait—or if you make them take the bait—the Cowplant will eat the Sim.
+These hefty creatures are friendly . . . at least unless you forget to feed ‘em daily.
+Neglect a Cowplant and it will attempt to lure Sims over with a piece of cake, dangled tantalizingly from the Cowplant’s mouth.
+If a Sim takes the bait—or if you make them take the bait—the Cowplant will eat the Sim.

-Whenever your sim does something embarrassing they may become Embarrassed.
-That’s bad enough on its own—but if the sim continues to be Embarrassed, Very Embarrassed, and eventually Mortified, there’s a chance they will die of embarrassment.
-It takes a lot of terrible circumstances for a sim to reach Mortified, and they need to stay Mortified for a decent while to die of embarrassment.
-If you want to avoid death, give your sim some alone time.
-Embarrassment piles up much more quickly when the sim is around other sims, especially strangers.
-Ways for your sim to become Embarrassed include:
+Whenever your Sim does something embarrassing they may become Embarrassed.
+That’s bad enough on its own—but if the Sim continues to be Embarrassed, Very Embarrassed, and eventually Mortified, there’s a chance they will die of embarrassment.
+It takes a lot of terrible circumstances for a Sim to reach Mortified, and they need to stay Mortified for a decent while to die of embarrassment.
+If you want to avoid death, give your Sim some alone time.
+Embarrassment piles up much more quickly when your Sim is around others, especially strangers.

-- Walking in while someone unfamiliar is using a toilet
+- walking in while someone unfamiliar is using a toilet.

-- Walking in while someone unfamiliar is showering
+- walking in while someone unfamiliar is showering.

-- Walking in while two other sims are Woo Hooing
+- walking in while two other Sims are Woohooing.

-- Choosing Embarrassing conversation options (depends on the sims in question, though Funny/Mischief options do the trick nicely)
+- choosing Embarrassing conversation options (depends on the Sims in question, though Funny/Mischief options do the trick nicely).

-- Having an Embarrassing conversation in general
+- having an Embarrassing conversation in general.

-- Having a low Hygiene score around other sims
+- having a low Hygiene score around other Sims.

-- Peeing one’s self, particularly in public—this on its own, depending on the circumstances, may be enough to kill your sim
+- peeing one’s self, particularly in public—this on its own, depending on the circumstances, may be enough to kill your Sim.

 - Acting Goofy